Don't get tripped up by these tricky interview questions.

 This isn't an invitation to brag about every amazing thing you've ever done professionally or otherwise.
-Trying too hard to make yourself look good just comes across as arrogant, and trust us, nobody likes that.
+Trying too hard during an interview to make yourself look good just comes across as arrogant, and trust us, nobody likes that.

 At this point, the interviewer doesn't care about your pets or your grandmother's cooking.
 Keep your answer geared towards your professional life in a realistic, but positive way.

 Avoid using too many job interview clichés like, “I'm a people person” or “I'm a team player.”
 They get used so much that they really have no meaning anymore.